20kdc/funcWebWiki/README.md

 (This section is as opposed to in-wiki administration, which is covered inside the wiki where it can link to the relevant files.)

+A funcWebWiki consists of:

+* The `wiki/` directory, containing all the mutable contents of the wiki.
-A funcWebWiki consists of the `wiki/` directory, the `kernel/` directory (really just two files, one of which is a proxy `.init.lua` because that's a hidden file; this part can be embedded into a Redbean), and the Redbean server.
+* The `kernel/` directory, essentially a 'standard' embeddable Redbean application; really just two files, one of which is a proxy `.init.lua` because that's a hidden file.
+* The Redbean server itself.

 funcWebWiki was tested with standard Redbean 3.0.0 on Linux; there might be some reason this is important if Redbean doesn't expose some functions in some compile configurations or something.
 (Shouldn't do, but you never know.)

 I would recommend making a checksum of all `system` files in the wiki when you make your personal on-disk fork so you can figure out what you've changed and probably don't want to overwrite if you ever need to do some kind of update.

-The wiki is started with the following command:
+The wiki can be started in various ways; if you're working with a Git clone of this repository, start with the following command:

 ```
 redbean -l 127.0.0.1 -D kernel
 ```

+If a standalone single-file release with embedded Redbean is made at some point, then the `-D kernel` option will not be necessary.

 (The use of `-l 127.0.0.1` here is because the wiki does not have any built-in authentication.
 While the sandbox should prevent any catastrophic damage, it is bad practice to expose this across the network.)